 Regardless of whether you choose Windows Defender Antivirus, or, a third-party antivirus solution you need to be sure these products are not scanning critical Exchange components.
-Microsoft publishes an extensive list of file, folder and, process exclusions to include in your antivirus configuration.
+Microsoft publishes an extensive list of files, folders and, process exclusions to include in your antivirus configuration.

 There are eighty-four exclusions in total.